decred/politeia/politeiawww/api/v1/api.md

 **Results:** none

-On success the call shall redirect to `/v1/user/verify/success` which will return `200 OK`.
+On success the call shall return `200 OK`.

-On failure the call shall redirect to `/v1/user/verify/failure` which will return `400 Bad Request` and one of the following error codes:
+On failure the call shall return `400 Bad Request` and one of the following error codes:
 - [`ErrorStatusVerificationTokenInvalid`](#ErrorStatusVerificationTokenInvalid)
 - [`ErrorStatusVerificationTokenExpired`](#ErrorStatusVerificationTokenExpired)
 - [`ErrorStatusNoPublicKey`](#ErrorStatusNoPublicKey)